eamorris94/mal-scraper/README.md

 ===WORK STILL IN PROGRESS===

 TODO:

+*Rescrape everything, but without the arbitrary bounds *Before doing this, see if any additional data fields are desired *Optional: get score of prequel series for use in the regresion

 *Investigate sporadic failures
   *With no changes to the code, it sometimes fails to get the URL.
 MAL might be onto this being a bot.

-*Rescrape everything, but without the arbitrary bounds *Before doing this, see if any additional data fields are desired *Optional: get score of prequel series for use in the regresion

 *Edit MALTopScrape to accept custom ranges, but with defaults

-*Get data into SQL
+*Add SQL functionality

 *Visualize results of pivot tables
   Optional: use Tableau or Jupyter